Trust us: As much as you want to stay inside, these winter activities are well worth heading outdoors for.

 Run a 5K

 We know, just walking to your car in frigid weather can be the worst.
 But you’d be surprised what a crowd and some hot cocoa can motivate you to do!
-Get your steps in with the fam at the Penguin Pace 5K in Wayne on February 3.
+Get your steps in with the fam at the Penguin Pace 5K in Wayne on February 1.
 The run ends with an indoor hot cocoa party.
-Registration is $30.
-Or check out the Polar Bear Run Walk for Autism on February 18 in Sea Isle City.
-After the run, head to nearby heated tents for live music, a buffet, awards, prizes, magicians and face-painting.
-Admission is $20-25.
+Registration is $33.
+Or check out the Polar Bear Run/Walk for Autism on February 16 in Sea Isle City.
+After the run, head to nearby heated tents for live music, a buffet, awards, prizes, magicians and face painting.
+Admission is $25-30.

 Skate at an Outdoor Ice Rink

 Try teaching the kids to figure eight on a rink with a view.
 Skip the local hockey arena and head to Roosevelt Park’s family rink in Edison, which overlooks the lake.
 Admission is $5-6 plus $5 skate rentals.
-If you want to go bigger than a lake, try Newport Skates or Ice at the Pier.
-The Jersey City locale faces the Hudson and NYC, while the other is complete with an ocean view, respectively.
+If you want to go bigger than a lake, try Newport Skates in Jersey City ($8 admission, $7 rentals) or Ice at the Pier in Long Branch ($10-14 admission, $4 rentals).
+Newport faces the Hudson and NYC, while the Long Branch spot is complete with an ocean view.
 Both have tons of nearby shops and restaurants your crew will love, too, so don’t head home without exploring.